 contextBridge exposes only named, typed IPC channels.
 Renderer code cannot call arbitrary Node.js APIs.
 Every IPC handler validates its input before executing.Main Process: Trusted Core

-API keys, git operations, file I/O, and MCP connections all live here.
+API keys, git operations, file I/O, and the ADE RPC surface all live here.
 The main process is the only process that reads

 local.secret.yaml.SHA-Based Config Approval